The interaction design syllabus

 - Command loops (the steps between repeatedly-used controls should be as simple as possible)

-- Encourage focus when appropriate (you can use concepts like modality to encourage the user to focus on a particular task until it’s finished)
+- Encourage focus when appropriate (use concepts like modality to encourage the user to focus on a particular task until it’s finished)

 Interface elements